fanoush/ds-d6/espruino/DFU/Magic3/README.md

       var f=require("Flash")
       for (a=0x10001000;a<0x10001400;a+=256) console.log(btoa(f.read(256,a)));
       ```
-      then copy paste output lines (4 lines of mostly ///) to text file named `UICR.base64` and use base64 decode on that, e.g. in linux run `base64 -d UICR.base64 >UICR.bin`
+      then copy paste output lines (4 lines of mostly ///) to text file named `UICR.base64` and use base64 decode on that, e.g. in linux run `base64 -d UICR.base64 >UICR.bin`.
+There is also WebIDE plugin that can record all console output to file, that may be easier for larger blocks, enable via Setting->General->Terminal Log Icon.

     - backup existing bootloader - just in case
       ```
       var f=require("Flash")
       for (a=0xFC000;a<0xFE000;a+=256) console.log(btoa(f.read(256,a)));
       ```
-      then copy paste output lines to text file named `bootloader.base64` and use base64 decode on that, e.g. in linux run `base64 -d bootloader.base64 >bootloader.bin`
+      then copy output lines to text file named `bootloader.base64` and use base64 decode on that, e.g. in linux run `base64 -d bootloader.base64 >bootloader.bin`
-5. install new bootloader, from this point **it is dangerous to reboot or restart the watch or let the battery die** without finishing all steps
+5. install new bootloader, from this point **it is dangerous to reboot or crash/reset the watch or let the battery die** without finishing all steps
     - flash new bootloader (and overwrite old) by copy paste from `Magic3-bootloader.txt` - first paste flashing code , then paste base64 encoded bootloader binary
     - verify bootloader (run `f=verify` and paste bootloader again) - you should see only V-OK lines for all addresses.
     - set correct bootloader start and bootloader settings address - will enable new bootloader, copy paste whole block